 As historical Jesus scholars Gerd Theissen and Annette Merz put it, “Just as the kingdom of God stands at the centre of Jesus’s preaching, so healings and exorcisms form the centre of his activity.”

-Among non-Christian sources, the rabbis and Celsus are clear that Christ performed miracles, although both sources are hostile to these miracles.
-(Many of these later non-Christian sources attribute the miraculous works to sorcery, which probably constitutes the earliest anti-Christian explanation for Christian miracles.),
+Among non-Christian sources, the rabbis and Celsus affirm that Jesus performed miracles, although both sources are hostile.
+Many of these later non-Christian sources attribute the miraculous works to sorcery, which probably constitutes the earliest anti-Christian explanation for Jesus’ miracles.
+According to Keener,

 “This unanimity is striking given the conversely unanimous silence in Christian, Jewish, and even Mandean tradition concerning any miracles of respected prophetic figures like John the Baptist.
 None of the ancient sources respond to claims of Jesus’s miracles by trying to deny them.
 It is thus not surprising that most scholars publishing historical research about Jesus today grant that Jesus was a miracle worker, regardless of their varying philosophic assumptions about divine activity in miracle claims.”

-Keener notes that E. P. Sanders regards it as an “almost indisputable” historical fact that “Jesus was a Galilean who preached and healed.”
-Using traditional historical-critical tools, John Meier finds many of Christ’s reported miracles authentic.
+Keener observes that Scholar E. P. Sanders regards it as an “almost indisputable” historical fact that “Jesus was a Galilean who preached and healed.”
+Many scholars finds this basic fact uncontroversial.
+Using traditional historical-critical tools, John Meier finds many of Jesus’ reported miracles to be authentic.
 Raymond Brown notes that “scholars have come to realize that one cannot dismiss Jesus’s miracles simply on modern rationalist grounds, for the oldest traditions show him as a healer.”
 Otto Betz regards it as “certain” that Jesus was a healer, arguing “even from the Jewish polemic which called him a sorcerer.”
-The miracles, he notes, are central to the Gospels, and without them, most of the other data in the Gospels are inexplicable.
-Even Morton Smith, among the recent scholars most skeptical toward the Gospel tradition, argues that miracle working is the most authentic part of the Jesus tradition, though he explains it along the magical lines urged by Christ’s early detractors.
+The miracles, he notes, are central to the Gospels, and without them, most of the other data is inexplicable.
+Even Morton Smith, among the recent scholars most skeptical toward the Gospel tradition, argues that miracle working is the most authentic part of the Jesus tradition, though he explains it along the magical lines urged by Jesus’ early detractors.

-Keener believes that these observations challenge the basic skeptical assumption against miracles,
+Keener maintains that these observations challenge the basic skeptical assumption against miracles,